razee-io/Razee/README.md

 3. Create the RazeeDeployables configmap and secret.
 These hold the credentials to access your RazeeDash deployment and the tags that you want to monitor in your cluster.

-   1. Create a configuration file for your RazeeDeployables configmap.
+   1. Create a configmap and secret for RazeeDeployables

       ```bash
       apiVersion: v1